 Car Accident Claim with Minor Injuries

 If you have been injured in a car accident in Nova Scotia, and you have suffered a minor injury, the Nova Scotia Minor Injury Cap may apply to limit the amount of general damages you are eligible to receive.
 It will not limit your recovery of other types of damages.
 The legal definition of minor injury is complex, and whether it applies to your injury is a question for healthcare professionals, as well as personal injury lawyers.
-To learn more about what qualifies as a minor injury, check out this article.
 Primarily, minor injuries include those that have healed within 12 months of the accident.
 The Nova Scotia Government sets the Minor Injury Cap each year, and it applies only to recovery of general damages.
 The Minor Injury Cap for 2019 is $8768.
 More information on the 2019 Minor Injury Cap can be found in this article.

 Car Accident Claim with persistently troubling injuries